Disability Documentation Guidelines

 Examples of assessment instruments for Learning Disabilities include:

-WAIS-IV, WAIS-III, Woodcock-Johnson Test of Achievement, WIAT-II.
+WAIS-IV, Woodcock-Johnson Test of Achievement-4, WIAT-III.
 Deaf/HH include: Audiogram including aided and unaided results.